Montgomery teen on track to be youngest lawyer in Alabama history

 - Heath graduated with a master’s in computer science degree from Troy University Montgomery at 17.
 He also has a degree in English from Huntingdon College.
 He is now working remotely using his computer science degree in Florida.

-- Keith graduated from Faulkner with his master’s and is now working on his Ph.D.in Counseling Psychology at Gallaudet University.
+- Keith graduated from Faulkner with his master’s and is now working on his Ph.D. in Counseling Psychology at Gallaudet University.

 - Seth graduated from Huntingdon College with a bachelor’s degree in history.
-He now has a law degree from Alabama State University at age 19.
+He now has a law degree from the University of Alabama at 19.

 - Katrinnah got her undergrad in political science at Huntingdon College and is now a second-year law student at Faulkner University at age 17.